 Studies have shown that even large doses of TCP are unlikely to cause any serious side effects in dogs.
 TCP is highly effective at killing bacteria and viruses.
 This makes it an ideal treatment for various infections and illnesses in dogs.

-Overall, we believe that TCP is a safe and effective way to treat your dog.
+We believe that TCP is a safe and effective way to treat your dog.
 If you’re concerned about possible side effects, we recommend talking to your veterinarian about other options.

 Is TCP safe for Dogs Ears?